Principal Investigator -

 |

 Kevin Motz, MDI am an assistant professor at the Johns Hopkins Hospital in the Department of Otolaryngology - Head and Neck Surgery.
-As part of my residency training, I completed a NIH-funded T32 training fellowship and spent 2 years in this lab.
-After completing residency training, I will pursue a fellowship in Laryngology at Vanderbilt medical center with the hopes of advancing my career as a surgeon-scientist.
+As part of my residency training, I completed a NIH-funded T32 training fellowship and spent 2 years in the Hillel Lab.
+After completing residency training, I pursued a fellowship in Laryngology at the Vanderbilt Medical Center with the hopes of advancing my career as a surgeon-scientist.

 |